PatzPaul/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve and apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+### Terraform Destroy
+`terraform destroy`
+This will destroy all resources such as recently generated storage buckets

+### S3 Bucket Creation

+`S3 bucket`
+When we tried generating a random bucket name we ran into an issue that needed resolving and the implementation was put on using lowercase`true` and making sure to reference no uppercase `false` just in case

 ### Terraform Lock Files
 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.